Agenda

 8:00 - 9:00

-Arrival, Registration, Teas and Afrofeminist Data Museum walkthrough
+Arrival, Registration, and Afrofeminist Data Museum walkthrough

-Puuto Gerald Kikomeko,
+Puto Gerald Kikomeko,

 Curator of the 2026 Afrofeminist Data Museum